abarisain/dmix/README.md

 ####1.1

- - [ ] Add Pending notification for controlling your server outside of MPDroid
  - [ ] Make MPDroid configurable for multiple servers (Better implementation than the hackish WLAN based one)
  - [ ] Add Bonjour support
  - [ ] Rework Streams storage